tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 We walked and walked again and walked a little bit more.
 Several hours of painfully slow march.
 Not sure how far we went in this darkness.
 Maybe a few kilometers?
 Pretty soon, I could hear Kiril huffing and slowing down.
 Batu was not exactly a feather.

-“We need to rest,” Batu protested.
+“We need to rest,” Batu said.
 “If they attack, we must be in full strength”.

 Kiril just shrugged and fell to the ground exhausted.
 I stood guard.
 The dim light of torches was painfully small – we could barely see a few meters around, surrounded by the dense forest.
 In this darkness, the feeling was surprisingly claustrophobic.

-Ten minutes later we prepared to go until Batu spoke:
+Ten minutes later we prepared to continue our march until Batu spoke:

 “Am I dying, or there is a light out there?” he pointed his finger somewhere.